Ephemaral/Extension_Scanner/Readme.md

-# CLI Tool for Scanning Browser Extensions
+# Tool for Scanning Browser Extensions

 This CLI tool is designed to process Excel files, focusing on Google Chrome and Mozilla Firefox Extension IDs.
 It fetches permissions and other details from the Crxcavator API and writes the processed data to Excel files.